lelerukjaymoh/How-to-sync-a-BSC-node/README.md

 Your full node has to run at least 4 hours per 24 hours in order to catch up with Binance Chain More hours will be better, run your node continuously for best results. </br></br></br>

 > The specifications listed above are high end but will ensure you have a smooth sync process with fewer prunning.
 If you want the minimum specification requirements have a look here [Minimum System Requirements](https://docs.binance.org/guides/node/join-mainnet.html).

-> Server suggstion: Hetzner AX61-NVMe
+> Server recommendation: Hetzner AX61-NVMe

 </br>